Backdate/TP-Tools/tp_write/tp_write_ref.md

 TP_WRITE can be used to write single-line (dynamic) messages to various "screens".

-Among others, the following are available for selection:
+Among others, the following "targets" are available for selection:

 - Console
 - UserScreen